 The battery life of the UP3 is incredible.
 Jawbone claims it will last seven days on a single charge, and it is understandable because the device doesn’t come with the display.

 Jawbone’s UP app does a good job at displaying your most important data at the forefront.
 It not only gives you standard step, distance and calorie information, but also suggests some tips and tricks on how to attain your next round of goals.

 It also connects to a large number of other apps like IFTTT, MyFitnessPal, Runtastic, and even other devices like the Withings Scale and Nest Thermostat.

-If you want an activity tracker that offers similar set of features, then the Charge HR will be a better option.
-It’s cheaper than the UP3 and also offers accurate heart rate tracking and a more secure strap.
+If you want an activity tracker that offers a similar set of features, then the Charge HR will be a better option.
+It’s cheaper than the Jawbone UP3 and also offers accurate heart rate tracking and a more secure strap.
 You will have to make some compromises though.
 Its design is not as sleek as the UP3 and the software also lacks the analysis that Jawbone’s platform offers.
 If you can manage to live with a not so pretty design and the smart coaching features, then it will be a good option.